 The gloomy wealth that adorned the manor was a setting that could have easily fit in a Gothic novel.
 It was not difficult to believe that death could happen inside its historic walls.
 It seemed even his wife's optimism was not immune to the sombre tone of the mansion.

-"I'm afraid there is nothing more I can do," explained the healer.
+"I'm afraid there is nothing more I can do," the healer explained.
 "The potions can help him deal with the pain, but his heart his weak, and his brain has suffered severely.
-If he does live he will never walk again.
+If he does live, he will never walk again.
 It's a miracle he can still talk."

 "Can we see him?"
 Ginny asked, hand gripping Draco's tightly.